adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

 .. plot:: pyplots/taqm_example3_TrustRaw.py

 Because we have set :code:`trust_raw_fcst = True`, the cdfs in the right-hand panel are identical.
-The CRPS values for the raw and calibrated forecast are computed as in Examples 1 and 2, and are also equivalent:
+The CRPS values for the raw and calibrated forecast are computed as in Examples 1 and 2, and are also the same:

 .. code-block:: python